Beyond Fried Chicken

-Beyond Fried Chicken, Kentucky Fried Miracle or KFC Chicken Nuggets are a type of food product sold by the international fast food chain KFC.
-In August 2019, El Segundo, California-based Beyond Meat partnered with KFC for a plant-based chicken nugget.
-It is the first fast-food chain to introduce a plant-based meat after partnering with Beyond Meat.
+Beyond Fried Chicken, Kentucky Fried Miracle or KFC Chicken Nuggets are a food product sold by the international fast food chain KFC.
+In August 2019, El Segundo, California-based Beyond Meat partnered with KFC for a plant-based chicken flavour nugget.
+It is the first fast-food chain to introduce a plant-based meat replacement after partnering with Beyond Meat.

 Product

 The company decided to replace chicken with a plant-based meat-like product.
-One alternative is pea-protein mixed with soy, rice flour, carrot fiber, yeast extract, vegetable oil, salt, onion and garlic powder.
+One version is pea-protein mixed with soy, rice flour, carrot fiber, yeast extract, vegetable oil, salt, onion and garlic powder.
 Nuggets and boneless wings are offered.
-It was released in US with prices ranging from $6 to $12.
+It was released in US with prices, depending on pack size, ranging from $6 to $12.

 History

 KFC launched the plant-based food with the help of Beyond Meat in response to customer requests.

 A KFC restaurant in Atlanta first tested a product called "Beyond Fried Chicken" in 2019.
-The product sold out in 5 hours, and outsold a week's worth of popcorn chicken sales.
+The product sold out in five hours, selling more than a week's worth of popcorn chicken.
 A tweet by KFC after the sell out called it a "Kentucky Fried Miracle".